angular-schule/website-articles/blog/2022-11-use-define-for-class-fields/README.md

 Both implementations produce the same result.

 Of course, in a real project, we rarely use properties to perform arithmetic.
-But we have to be very careful when we do DI in Angular, especially when we want to use a service within the property initialisation.
+However, we have to be very careful when using Dependency Injection in Angular, especially when we want to use a service within the property initialisation.
 In the future, the following notation has the potential to break with an error: